farfetchd

 $ sudo mknod -m 0666 /dev/farfetch c 238 0

 And now we can use farfetchd the same as before, on any process we like, for as long as our module is inserted.
-Only now, our kernel module can be built against anyone’s Linux kernel, assuming the version is close enough to not break our code.
-Happy hacking :^)
+Only now, our kernel module can be built against anyone’s Linux kernel, assuming the version is close enough, and our user is stupid enough to download a custom kernel module.
+Also, you can get rid of the root permission check from earlier, as the file’s access controls already takes care of that!

-To submit this part, push the hw7p3handin tag with the following:
+To submit this part, push the hw6p3handin tag with the following:

 Useful Resources